inobelar/taffy_cpp/README.md

         - Header-only library is suitable for code that contains a lot of templates and constexpr functions (that this project abounds in).

-        - Header-only library is easier to 'amalgamate' into single header file, that also makes it much easier to distribute & integrate.
+        - Header-only library is easier to 'amalgamate' into a single header file, that also makes it much easier to distribute & integrate.

-        - Header-only library provides for compiler all it's sources, and during built it may easily throw out unused code, that cannot removed from already built shared library.
+        - Header-only library provides for compiler all its sources, and during built it may easily throw out unused code, that cannot be removed from already built shared library.

-    - Disadvantates:
+    - Disadvantages:
-        - We cannot easily specify special compilation flags when using header-only library, for example: build it with with extra optimization due to high perfomance needs.
-In case of shared or static library, we can easily built it with `-O3` or `-ffast-math` without changing build rules for rest of the user project code.
+        - We cannot easily specify special compilation flags when using header-only library, for example: build it with extra optimization due to high performance needs.
+In case of shared or static library, we can easily build it with `-O3` or `-ffast-math` without changing build rules for rest of the user project code.
           - As workaround for it, header-only library may be build separately, with exposing API only via C interface.
-Also it's suitable for FFI.
+Also, it's suitable for FFI.

         - Header-only library slightly increases compilation time

-        - In non-header-only library easier to resolve circular types dependencies, by moving dependant code into source files.
+        - In non-header-only library easier to resolve circular types dependencies, by moving dependent code into source files.

   **TL;DR**: I see a struggle here between two important properties:
   - Simple integration, configuration, distribution;